 - a driver for short sea shipping in the Eastern Mediterranean through enhanced services based on standardized ship and port connectivity.

 The Cyprus Technological University (CUT) in Limassol hosted the kick-off meeting.
-It was attended by all partners – established maritime stakeholders of the quadruple helix: research/academic institutions (CUT), private enterprises (TOTOTHEO, DELEVANT, CSCS), public authorities (Cyprus Port Authority) and civil society organizations (Cyprus Shipping Association), as well as the Sweden’s research institute and innovation partner, RISE.
+It was attended by all partners – established maritime stakeholders of the quadruple helix.
+The quadruple helix consists of:

 Ocean Data Maps

 CSCS built a data sharing platform for the maritime sector.
-One of STEAM’s tasks is to incorporate innovative technological solutions to provide real-time information regarding the state of the sea.
+One of STEAM’s tasks was to incorporate innovative technological solutions to provide real-time information regarding the state of the sea.
 This information is of great value to all actors involved in marine navigation.
 STEAM’s data sharing platform increases the effectiveness, efficiency and safety of port operations.
+This ocean data maps display environmental monitoring data such as Ocean Biogeochemical parameters.

 Oceanographic Buoy Integration